shahzebmhd/flowboard-cosc310/README.md

 - **Projects**: Organize work into projects within workspaces
 - **Tasks**: Create, assign, and track tasks with different statuses
 - **Members**: Manage workspace members with different roles
+- **Project Analytics**: Track project metrics and progress with visual indicators
 - **Real-time Updates**: Stay in sync with your team's progress

 ## Project Structure